34rthsh4p3r/PPR/Trends.md

 # Parameter Generation Trends

-This document describes the trends used for generating parameter values in the simulation.
-These trends control how values change over depth within different zones and environments.
-It also explains how to tune and refine these trends.
+This document describes the trends used for generating parameter values in a simulation.
+These trends control how values change over depth or time within different zones and environments.
+It also explains how to tune and refine these trends, and includes the relevant code snippets.

 ## Trend Descriptions and Tuning

-The following new trends are available, along with instructions on how to tune their parameters within the `generate_value` function:
+The following trends are available, along with instructions on how to tune their parameters within the `generate_value` function:

 *   **`SP` (Sporadic):** 70% chance of the value being 0.
 30% chance of a random value between the minimum and maximum.